 - What Makes a Great CMS?

 - Which CMS Is the Most Popular?

 Top Open-Source Content Management Systems

-Open-source content management systems are the most popular on the internet.
-These systems are the interim between a self-hosted website building platform and a headless system.
+Open-source CMCs are the most popular on the internet.
+These systems are the interim between a self-hosted website-building platform and a headless system.

 Generally speaking, you will be able to build your ideal website on one of these platforms due to their level of customizability.
 However, you will need to arrange separate web hosting, domain name purchasing, and security to get the best functionality and protection.

 Thanks to recent upgrades, open-source platforms are fast becoming more user-friendly for beginners and non-technical users.